iv-abhishek/iv-abhishek/README.md

 ## Software Developer | Crypto | DeFi | NFTs |

-- 🔭 Trying to break into Web3 & Blockchain
+- 🔭 Entering the realm of Web3 and Blockchain.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything. 🤣
-- 👯 I’m looking to collaborate with other blockchain enthusiast
+- 👯 I’m looking to collaborate with other blockchain enthusiast.
-- 🥅 2022 Goals: To become a full-time Blockchain Developer in 2022
+- 🥅 2024 Goals: To become a full-time Blockchain Developer.
-- ⚡ Fun fact: I love to drive and travel
+- ⚡ Fun fact: I love to drive and travel.

 ### Connect with me: